chaplinsiva/celite/supabase_migrations/README_FRESH_SETUP.md

 2. **Add Templates**:
    - Log in as admin
    - Go to Admin Panel → Products
-   - Add templates with YouTube video links
+   - Add templates with preview files uploaded to R2 storage

 3. **Test the Application**:
    - Create a test user account